scvalex/ltc/docs/interim.md

 > solving it?
 (DON'T use those three questions as subheadings
 > however!
 The answers should emerge from what you write.)

+What is LTc?

+What assumptions do current datastores make?

+What assumptions does LTc make?

+Where would LTc be used?

+How is LTc implemented? (key-value store with DVCS semantics, communicates over UDP, conflict resolution through Patch Theory, decoupled internal architecture)

+What are the obvious downsides?

 Background
 ==========